• Skip to primary navigation

 Jump to Recipe Print Recipe

 Pigs in a Blanket is believed to have originated around the 1940s.
-This classic appetizer is loved by kids and adults alike and is often served at potlucks or holiday gatherings.
+This true all-American classic appetizer is loved by kids and adults alike and is often served at potlucks or holiday gatherings.
 This dish works equally well any time of day whether you're hosting a brunch, lunch, happy hour or dinner party and you can't beat how simple and easy it is to prepare!

 If you like Pigs in a Blanket, you may enjoy some of my other easy appetizers such as Baked Cheese Chips and Bruschetta Dip.
 Serve them with a Skinny Cocktail and you've got an effortless Happy Hour.